More of the hard facts

 Medical

-I am healthy apart from some remains of the above mentioned allergy.
+I am (was? age is happening...) fairly healthy apart from some remains of the above mentioned allergy.
 My eyesight is reduced on my left eye and I use glasses full-time.
-I also suffer from a low degree of tinnitus.
-Allergy prevents me from owning any pets and this is a grief since I would really love to have a cat.
-It also turns out that my body can tolerate poodles and I am proud the "daddy" of Cisco.
-Although I still really prefer cats, he is a joy and daily challenge and reward :)
+I also suffer from a degree of tinnitus.
+Allergy should prevent me from owning any pets and this was a grief since I would really love to have a cat.
+It also turns out that my body can tolerate poodles and I used to be the proud "daddy" of Cisco.
+Although I still really prefer cats, he was a joy and daily challenge and reward :)

 Sex